 MISSION AND PHILOSOPHY STATEMENTS

 The mission of Arapahoe Community College, Department of Nursing is to provide excellent education that prepares the learner to become a member of the nursing profession, meeting the needs of diverse populations.

 The philosophy of the nursing faculty is in harmony with and supports the mission statement of Arapahoe Community College.
-The philosophy of Arapahoe Community College’s Nursing Department is based on concepts related to the individual, environment, health, nursing/nursing practice, professionalism, and teaching/learning.
+The philosophy of Arapahoe Community College’s Nursing Department is based on the following core values: